nats-io/prometheus-nats-exporter/README.md

 ```

 ###  The URL parameter
-The url parameter is a standard NATS url, with an optional tag prefix delimited by a comma.
+The url parameter is a standard url, with an optional tag prefix delimited by a comma.
+Both `http` and `https` (when TLS is configured) is supported.

 `<tag>,<url>`